 Photo: Scene from The Dark Knight.
 Copyright Warner Brothers.

 In August of 2007 the location was used as a set for filming The Dark Knight.
-The former administration building was completely demolished in the scene in which the Joker destroys Gotham General Hospital.
+The former parking deck was completely demolished in the scene in which the Joker destroys Gotham General Hospital.
 The factory can also be seen in the shot (far left), which was also rigged to fire explosives from the windows.
 The final scene from the Dark Knight can be viewed here.

 Photo: A lone sign warns factory explorers of the dangerous wet floor.

 Soon after filming occurred Brach’s Confections was sold to current owners Farley & Sathers for an undisclosed sum in November 2007.
 The sale includes current manufacturing facilities located in Chattanooga, Tennessee; Winona, Minnesota; and Linares, Mexico.
 After four years without a tenant ML Realty Partners, LLC purchased the vacated Chicago factory in 2008 for redevelopment into a warehouse.
 Visible progress on that project has not materialized.

 Photo: The Chicago skyline can be seen in the background of the factory.